williaz/TechRefresher/Core_Spring.md

   - when use, only need to implement callback interfaces
     - PreparedStatementCreator callback interface creates a prepared statement given a Connection provided by this class, providing SQL and any necessary parameters
     - CallableStatementCreator interface, which creates callable statements
+    - RowCallbackHandler:
+      - no return object, to file
+    - ResultSetExtractor
+      - processing an entire ResultSet at once
+      - your have to iterate the result set to map entire to a obj
-    - RowCallbackHandler interface extracts values from each row of a ResultSet
+    - RowMapper: each row of a ResultSet maps to a obj
   - Instances of the JdbcTemplate class are **threadsafe** once configured
   - The JdbcTemplate is **stateful**, in that it maintains a reference to a DataSource, but this state is not conversational state.
 - DataSource